What Exactly Is “Cache” or “Browser Cache”?

 To clear the cache, click the More button (that little icon with three horizontal dots), then Settings, and then click the “Choose what to clear” button under the Clear browsing data heading.
 Make sure to check Cached data and files, and then click Clear.

 Note: Click Show more while in the Clear browsing data menu for additional items you can erase while clearing cached files and images.
+Check out best solar companies.

 Mozilla Firefox: Clear All History